-Thank you for helping us to celebrate our 50th anniversary this year.
-We wanted to share some of the highlights with you so created the online scrapbook below.
+Thank you for helping us to celebrate our 50th anniversary in 2009.
+We wanted to share some of the highlights with you in online scrapbook below.

 Thank you for joining the celebration — 50 years of NRCM protecting the nature of Maine.